jereodell/poetry/myopia.md

 "Whatever draws or presses another is

 as much drawn or pressed by the other" --
-and there we are, in the middle of it all, disolved.
+and there we are, in the middle of it all, dissolved.

 >Jere Odell, License [CC-BY](https://creativecommons.org/licenses/by/4.0/).